 The duration of phase 0 is set to a very large value.
 This is the green phase for vehicles and should be prolonged indefinitely in the absence of pedestrians.
 When waiting pedestrians are detected while in phase 0, the traffic light is switched into the next phase and then continues its cycle automatically.
 The only traffic light related TraCI functions used are traci.trafficlights.getPhase() and traci.trafficlights.setPhase().

-To simulate the push button it must be known whether pedestrians are waiting to cross the intersection.
+To simulate pressing the button, it must be known whether pedestrians are waiting to cross the intersection.
 The following TraCI functions are used:

 - traci.edge.getLastStepPersonIDs() : to find pedestrians at the intersection